open-xchange/appsuite-middleware/documentation/components/monitoring/login_counter_howto.md

+---
-# Access Login Counter data with Jolokia
+title: Access Login Counter data with Jolokia
+---

 This article describes how to access information exposed through JMX by Open-Xchange with the Jolokia JMX-to-HTTP bridge, using "Login Counter" as an example.